exasol/spark-connector/doc/user_guide/user_guide.md

 that it can start parallel tasks that are more or equal to the number of parallel Exasol connections.

-Additionally, you can limit the Exasol parallel connections using `max_nodes` parameter.
+Additionally, you can limit the Exasol parallel connections using the `max_nodes` parameter.
 However, we do not advise to limit this value in the production environment.